-Whereas homonymous signals are indistinguishable, different signals are.
+Whereas homonymous (non real-time) signals are indistinguishable, different signals are.

-Let's assume different signals are generated for the same target process p in the order $s_1, \ldots s_n$ .
+Let's assume different signals are generated for the same target process p in the order s_1, \ldots, s_n .
 What would be the delivery order of signals to p?